ogobrecht/console/docs/package-console.md

 You can build simple text based bar charts with it.
 Not all fonts implement clean block characters, so the result depends a little bit on the font.
-The unicode block characters can have eight different widths from 1/8 up to 8/8 - together with the default width of a bar char of 25 characters you can show bar charts with a precision of 0.5 percent - that is not bad for a text based bar chart...
+The unicode block characters can have eight different widths from 1/8 up to 8/8 - together with the default width of a bar chart of 25 characters you can show bar charts with a precision of 0.5 percent - that is not bad for a text based bar chart...